CryptoBridge shutting down

 However, there are no fees payable when you deposit crypto assets into your account.

 Is it safe to use CryptoBridge?

-Decentralized exchanges are widely thought to offer a key security advantage over conventional centralized exchanges because they don’t offer a central point of failure.
-This helps decentralized exchanges overcome risks like hacking, regulatory restrictions and hardware failures.
+Decentralised exchanges are widely regarded to offer a key security advantage over conventional centralised exchanges because they don’t offer a central point of failure.
+This helps decentralised exchanges overcome risks like hacking, regulatory restrictions and hardware failures.

 With CryptoBridge, all deposits, withdrawals and order books are transparently stored on the blockchain.
-When you sign up for an account, CryptoBridge generates a 45-character password consisting of numbers and upper- or lowercase letters.
-All users of the exchange retain control of their private keys, and CryptoBridge never has access to your funds.
+When you sign up for an account, CryptoBridge generates a 45-character password consisting of numbers and upper- and lower-case letters.
+All users of the exchange retain control of their private keys and CryptoBridge never has access to your funds.